ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 `Parameters: {"ids": "id_1,id_2"}`

-Get a list of profiles by their Artisan (device) IDs.
+Get a list of profiles by their Artisan (device) IDs, where "id_1,id_2" is a comma-separated string of the Artisan IDs of the desired profiles.

 ### Getting User Profiles by Shared User ID